-Article 57 Structure of the Board

-12. The Board shall be composed of one representative per Member State the national supervisory authorities, who shall be represented by the head or equivalent high-level official of that authority, and of eight independent experts representing SMEs and start-ups, large enterprises, academia and civil society, in equal proportions of 2 members per category. and tThe European Data Protection Supervisor shall participate as an observer.
+- 1. A 'European Artificial Intelligence Board' (the 'Board') is established. - The Board shall be composed of one representative per Member State.
+The European Data Protection Supervisor shall participate as an observer.
 The Commission shall also attend the Board's meetings without taking part in the votes.